A consumer proposal allows you to clear your debts and begin rebuilding your credit at a faster rate than you were able to before.

 Your Certificate of Full Performance is proof that you completed your consumer proposal, so make sure you supply a copy to the lender.

-You can get a car loan while in a consumer proposal under certain conditions, but patience is required.
+You can get a car loan while in a consumer proposal under certain conditions, even if you have bad credit.

-If you have questions about a consumer proposal, let us connect you to a Licensed Insolvency Trustee in your area today.
+If you have consumer proposal questions, connect with a Licensed Insolvency Trustee below.

 Get debt relief